MfischerTurtle/week-1-bootcamp-9-20/README.md

-# week-1-bootcamp-9-20
+# week-1-bootcamp-9-20-
-week one project
+week one project for tuesday class